How to Store Fresh Herbs So They Last Longer

 - Storage Temp: Refrigerated

-- Method: Wrap sprigs in a damp paper towel and place in a sealed bag.
+- Method: Wrap sprigs in a damp paper towel and seal in a bag.

 Grow It Yourself